SolaceProducts/solace-services-info/README.md

 ### The Models

-This project contains within it a few models that an application may use to represent the credentials to Solace Messaging services:
+This project contains within it a few models to represent the credentials for Solace Messaging services:

 <dl>
     <dt>SolaceServiceCredentials</dt>